 3. E-Mail and Text Messaging Reminders & Notices

-- You’ll provide a great service reminding your customers about their upcoming appointment;
+- You’ll provide an excellent service reminding your customers about their upcoming appointment;

 - You’ll reduce no-shows; and